 If you do not have any local presence in the country where the activity takes place, you will normally appoint a tax advisor to act as fiscal representative for your business.
 If, however, your company is part of a larger group of entities within a multinational business, it is possible to appoint a local entity that is part of the group as your fiscal representative.

 The problem of multiple representatives and our solution

-The problem with appointing a local tax advisor is that you will need to deal with different persons across Europe for all your VAT obligations.
-Each representative will require the reporting data in a different format, with different fee structures for each provider and admin work required in each country.
+The problem with appointing a local tax advisor is that you will need to deal with different people across Europe for all your VAT obligations.
+Each representative will require the reporting data in a different format, with different fee structures for each provider, and admin work required in each country.

 Contact us now to get more information